coniferconifer/ESP32_MAX30102_simple-SpO2_plotter/README.md

   https://github.com/sparkfun/SparkFun_MAX3010x_Sensor_Library

 Shows SpO2 and the user's heart beat on Arduino's serial plotter.
-  No display hardware is required.
+- No display hardware is required.
+- This program does not need large 32bit buffer, caliculates SpO2 on the fly.
-  This program should not be used for medical purposes.
+- This program should not be used for medical purposes !
-  I wrote this to learn how SpO2 can be measured and pay tributes for the inventors.
+- I wrote this to learn how SpO2 can be measured and pay tributes for the inventors.

 Fig.1 SpO2 at boot time
 ![Fig.1 SpO2 at boot time](fingerOffOn.png)